 All undergraduate degree programs at Georgetown University feature an Integrated Writing component to the major(s).
 The goal of the Integrated Writing requirement is two-fold: to help students hone their writing abilities in contexts, genres, and stylistic norms that are most relevant to their potential career goals, and to use written expression as a means of deepening students' understanding of the discipline.

 In this web page, we lay out both the goals of our requirement in Biology and the curricular components of the integrated writing requirement.
 We emphasize that this requirement is:

-- applicable for all majors
+- required for for all four majors in the department

-- embedded across our curricula
+- embedded across the Biology Department curriculum

 - integrated with other concept and process goals